nschroet/bxsf2mat/README.md

 # bxsf2mat
 This matlab GUI allows you to easily plot band structures that were saved in the XCrysDen .bxsf format.
 The GUI was written with GUIDE and is therefore a bit messy.
-Future releases should provide a purely programatically code.
+Future releases should provide a purely programatic code.
 If you would like to help, you are welcome to join the development team.

 INSTALLATION
 1. Download the repo and add it to your MATLAB path